ApekshaHatle/ALFREDTASK/README.md

 ## 🚀 Project Overview

 The app allows users to:
+* Login and Register with proper authentication using jwt tokens
 * Create, review, and manage flashcards.
 * Progress through flashcards based on their performance.
 * Follow a structured learning process with spaced repetition intervals.
+* Users can post their doubts on the community which can be seen by all
+* CRUD operations can be performed on the flashcards and posts

 ## 🏗️ Tech Stack